cs1302uga/cs1302-tutorials/unix/README.rst

        reading, but for those who are curious, the ``.`` indicates that a file has an SELinux security context and no other alternate access method.

 ..
-[2] **Hard Links:** This topic is outside the scope of this reading.
-If you are interested in hard links,
+[2] .. rubric:: Hard Links

-       then you are encouraged to read about them `here <wiki_hard_link>`_.
+       This topic is outside the scope of this reading.
+If you are interested in hard links, then you are encouraged to read about them `here <wiki_hard_link>`_.

        Symbolic links are more common,